 tips for creating your backyard home sanctuary

 If you plan on spending a lot of time in the space, take the time to think about what will make it feel most comfortable for you.
 If your backyard is visible by the neighbors consider installing screen around the seating area for privacy.
-Purchase an outdoor section over uncomfortable metal chairs.
+Purchase an outdoor sectional over uncomfortable metal chairs.
+Consider hanging a few hammocks for lazy relaxing seating.
 Or if you avoid the outdoors because of the heat, maybe it means adding a sunshade or outdoor umbrella to shade you from the sun.

 Remember, when it comes to furnishing the space, you always want to choose comfort.
 You can always spruce up a space with accessories but it should be comfortable above all.